Suspense (radio drama): Recognition

 Suspense was inducted into the National Radio Hall of Fame in 2011.

-Since 2007, Radio Classics, on Sirius XM channel 82, has been airing episodes of Suspense.
+Since 2007, Radio Classics (Sirius XM channel 148) has been airing episodes of Suspense.
 The show is also streamed nightly at 7 pm Pacific time on kusaradio.com from the original masters.

 Satire

 The familiar opening phrase "tales well-calculated to..." was satirized by Mad as the cover blurb "Tales Calculated to Drive You...
 Mad" on its first issue (October–November 1952) and continuing until issue #23 (May 1955).

 Radio comedians Bob and Ray had a recurring routine lampooning the show called "Anxiety."
 Their character Commander Neville Putney told stories that were presented as dramatic but were intentionally mundane, with the opening line "A tale well designed to keep you in...
 Anxiety."

 In the “Chicken Heart” sketch on his Wonderfulness album Bill Cosby relates radio programs during his youth “that were scary.”
 One is Suspense.